jpconstantineau/60PercentKeyboard/README.md

 - [Windows Tutorial](https://github.com/dhowland/EasyAVR#windows-user-tutorial)
 - [Youtuve how to use video](https://www.youtube.com/watch?v=utjdtSzWz6g)

+[Here](https://imgur.com/a/aj3iF) is a good write-up of someone who used EasyAVR as part of their GH60 build.

 ## TMK Keymap generator
 This is the app that some vendors recommend for their boards.
 You need to install a chrome add-in.
 Sounds simple enough.